Second Avenue Subway: Phase 2 construction

-The second phase, between 125th and 96th Streets, was allocated $535 million in the MTA's 2015–2019 Capital Plan for planning, design, environmental studies and utility relocation.
+The second phase, between 96th and 125th Streets, was allocated $535 million in the MTA's 2015–2019 Capital Plan for planning, design, environmental studies and utility relocation.
 Three new stations will be constructed at 125th Street, 116th Street and 106th Street.
 A transfer to the Lexington Avenue Line and an intermodal connection with Metro-North Railroad would be available at the Harlem–125th Street station.

 The original plan called for the main line to turn west onto 125th Street with tail tracks to Fifth Avenue, while tail tracks would continue north on a spur via Second Avenue to 129th Street.
 However, the tail tracks to 129th Street, as well as a proposed ancillary building at 127th Street and Second Avenue, were removed in a June 2018 update to the plans.
 A bellmouth provision for extension to the Bronx remains, North of 120th Street, the line will be constructed by TBMs.
 South of 120th Street, the line will utilize the 99th–105th and 110th–120th Streets tunnel sections built during the 1970s, with a cut-and-cover tunnel connecting the segments between 105th and 110th Streets.

 By August 2017, preliminary work on the line was underway, and design of the project was being performed by Phase 2 Partnership, a joint venture of Parsons-Brinckerhoff and STV.
 The EIS and design were finished in 2018.
 In July 2018, the MTA published a Supplemental Environmental Assessment for the SAS FEIS.
 The FTA issued a Finding of No Significant Impact for the project on November 15, 2018.
 The administration of Joe Biden approved funding for Phase 2 of the Second Avenue Subway in November 2021, and land acquisition for Phase 2 started in April 2022.
 The MTA began soliciting bids for the first construction contracts in July 2023.
 The MTA awarded a contract for utility relocations in January 2024, In August 2025, the MTA board awarded a $1.97 billion contract for the construction of tunnels for the northern section of Phase 2 to Connect Plus Partners, a joint venture between Halmar International and FCC Construction.
+Groundbreaking for Phase 2 took place on June 8, 2026; the tunnels were planned to be completed in 2032.